-This is why I follow OsteoCleanse™, the 7 Day Bone Building Accelerator at least twice a year.
+This is why I follow the Osteoporosis Fresh Start Cleanse: The 7 Day Bone Building Accelerator at least twice a year.
 Like many Savers, I recognize that even if I am very careful about toxin exposure (thankfully, I’ve never taken osteoporosis drugs!), chemicals are pretty much everywhere and it’s therefore impossible to completely avoid them.

 If you’re reading this, chances are you’re searching for bone health options that do not involve drugs.
 Maybe you want to break free from osteoporosis drugs, or perhaps you are looking for a way to regain your youthful bone health without turning to dangerous medications.